Susan S. Russo, Director

 TAPA is open to the siblings, parents and caregivers of our students so that they may also participate in classes with their loved one who has special needs.
 Everyone benefits…everyone creates…everyone has fun!

 Alyssa holds a BM in Music Education from The Crane School of Music at SUNY Potsdam, and an MA in Theatre Education from Emerson College.
-She has taught music and theatre in the public school system, at day camps, and in summer & after school arts programs to children from a wide range of backgrounds and abilities.
-She maintains a private studio for violin/viola and voice, and can be frequently seen on stage and in film projects throughout Long Island and NYC.
+She has taught music and theatre in the public school system, at day camps, and in summer & after school arts programs to children and adults from a wide range of backgrounds and abilities.
+She maintains a private studio for violin/viola, piano, and voice, and can be frequently seen on stage and in film projects throughout Long Island and NYC.
+Having worked for several Greater New York Area non-profits, Alyssa is excited to apply her experience to her position at the Theresa Foundation and TAPA and to see this unique program blossom and continue to grow.
 She passionately believes in the power of the creative arts to facilitate growth, healing, and to make us whole.
-It is an honor to be able to share this gift of the arts with such a fantastic community!
+It is an honor to be able to share this gift of the arts with such a beautiful community!

 Lindsay Rogan, Dance & Drama